|The Museum's Fairey

 It was initially thought desirable that

-the end of 2012.
-To avoid diverting effort away from current helicopter
+completed before the end of 2012.
+To avoid diverting effort away from

-restoration and conservation projects a small team of three new
+current helicopter restoration and conservation projects a small team of

-volunteers, with previous aviation experience, were recruited in 2010.
+three new volunteers, with previous aviation experience, was recruited in 2010.

 Early in February 2011 the new team started on the task of identifying the many separate components which had arrived three months previously.
 They are still hoping to contact anyone with first-hand experience of the Ultra-Light, maybe at Hayes or White Waltham in the 1950s, and they have visited the Midland Air Museum, at Coventry Airport, three times.
 MAM holds the only surviving complete Ultra-Light, G-APJJ, the last to be built (see below).